 Because, let's face it, like any other group of people, there's always a 1 percent (or less) of the bunch who ruin it for the other 99 percent.
 The type of people parodied in the Saturday Night Live sketch "The Boston Teens" (featuring Jimmy Fallon before he played a Sox fan in the U.S. version of Fever Pitch) were, in the Pedro Martinez era (1998-2004), too young to remember 1986, let alone 1978, 1975, 1967, or Boston's agonizing close calls of the late 1940s.
 These fans, these Townies, the British would call them "chavs" (and no American city is chavvier than Boston, at least not that I know of), really didn't deserve the victories of 2004, 2007 or 2013, and yet they're the first to brag about them.

-Most Sox fans are intelligent, and love the game, not just their own team.
+Most Sox fans are intelligent, know the game, and love the game, not just their own team.
 Many of them embrace the idea of keeping score.
 In the city that has been the center of American intellectual life for over 200 years, the Sox have had a lot of famous writers as fans: John Cheever, John Updike, Robert B. Parker, Stephen King, Doris Kearns Goodwin.
-The Kennedys, who have celebrated intellectualism for over half a century, are nearly all Red Sox fans.
-(Except the Shriver wing: They’re from Baltimore and they're Oriole fans, and John F. Kennedy Jr. and I both attended the same Yankee game at least once -- the night before his plane crash, as it turned out.)
+The Kennedys, who have celebrated intellectualism for most of Fenway's existence, are nearly all Red Sox fans.
+(Except for the Shriver wing of the family: They're from Baltimore and they're Oriole fans, and John F. Kennedy Jr. and I both attended the same Yankee game at least once -- the night before his plane crash, as it turned out.)

 "Red Sox Nation" also counts among its citizens lots of comedians who, while occasionally crude, are very observant: Lenny Clarke (who played Uncle Carl in Fever Pitch), Steven Wright, Mike O'Malley, Conan O'Brien, Dane Cook, John Krasinski, and SNLers Seth Meyers and Amy Poehler – but not, as it turns out, former SNLer Fallon, who's a Yankee Fan in real life.
 (Wow, he really can

-We may mock Matt Damon, Ben Affleck, his brother Casey Affleck, and their friends Jake and Maggie Gyllenhaal, but they’re smart people and Red Sox fans.
-Michael Chiklis may have played a New York cop in The Commish and a New York superhero in the Fantastic Four movies, but he’s a Sox fan.
-Denis Leary, one of the funniest (but also most plagiarizing) comedians in the business, may have played a New York cop in The Job and a New York fireman in Rescue Me, but in real life, he's another Sox fan, from Worcester – who says, "Every Yankee Fan, whether I know you or not, can kiss my ass."
+We may mock Matt Damon, Ben Affleck, his brother Casey Affleck, and their friends Jake and Maggie Gyllenhaal, but they're smart people and Red Sox fans.
+Michael Chiklis may have played a New York cop in The Commish and a New York superhero in the Fantastic Four movies, but he's a Sox fan.
+Denis Leary, one of the funniest comedians in the business (but also perhaps the most plagiarizing), may have played a New York cop in The Job and a New York fireman in Rescue Me, but in real life, he's another Sox fan, from Worcester – who says, "Every Yankee Fan, whether I know you or not, can kiss my ass."
 Hey, Denis: Kiss my rings, all 27 of them!

 So if the Sox fans around you just want to talk, by all means, talk with them.
 But keep it on a civil level.
 If they don't want to antagonize you, why antagonize them?
 These are not the Townies: They're baseball fans first and Sox fans second.
 So be a baseball fan first and a Yankee Fan second.
 It's worth it.